Sports Betting in Hawaii: Latest Legalization News

 Illegal “game rooms” for gambling

-Rep. Holt has argued that legalization would curb these illegal markets by creating a regulated alternative with consumer protections, fair odds and enforcement against illegal game rooms.
+Rep. Holt argued that legalization would curb these illegal markets by creating a regulated alternative with consumer protections, fair odds and enforcement against illegal game rooms.

 Gambling addiction rates and treatment in Hawaii